-You can apply to the court to 'wind up' a company if it can't pay its debts of more than £750.
+You can apply to the court to 'wind up' a company if both:

 Your application to the court is known as a 'winding up petition'.
 If successful, the court will put the company into liquidation.
 This is known as a compulsory liquidation.

 If you're owed less than £750

-You have a number of options if a company owes you less than £750 and has bounced one of your cheques or has admitted in writing that they are liable for the debt.
+You have some options if a company owes you less than £750 and has either:

 You should seek advice from a solicitor on which of these options is available to you: